Ann Eliza Young

-Ann Eliza Young (September 13, 1844 – December 7, 1917) also known as Ann Eliza Webb Dee Young Denning was one of Brigham Young's fifty-five wives and later a critic of polygamy.
+Ann Eliza Young (September 13, 1844 – December 7, 1917) also known as Ann Eliza Webb Dee Young Denning was one of Brigham Young's fifty-six wives and later a critic of polygamy.
 Her autobiography, Wife No. 19, was a recollection of her experiences in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-She grew up in a polygamous household which moved to Utah during the Mormon migration.
+She grew up in a polygamous household that moved to Utah during the Mormon migration.
 Ann Eliza was married and divorced three times: first to James Dee, then Young, and finally Moses Denning.
 Her divorce from Young reached a national audience when Ann Eliza sued with allegations of neglect, cruel treatment, and desertion.
-She was born a member of the LDS Church, but was excommunicated shortly after her public divorce from Young.
+She was born a member of the LDS Church but was excommunicated shortly after her public divorce from Young.

 Early life and first marriage

 Ann Eliza Webb was born in Nauvoo, Illinois, in 1844, to Chauncey Griswold Webb and his wife, Eliza Jane Churchill.
 Chauncey G. Webb was a 32-year-old carriage-maker, and Eliza Jane a 29-year-old schoolteacher at the time of Ann Eliza's birth.
 Ann Eliza was the youngest of five children, four of which survived to adulthood.
 Her three older brothers were Chauncey Gilbert, Edward Milo, and Lorenzo Dow.
 Ann Eliza was about a year old when her father took a second wife, Elizabeth Taft, in accordance with the contemporary polygamous practices of the LDS Church.
 In 1846, the Webb family moved to the Salt Lake Valley with the Mormon pioneers.
 As a teenager in Utah, Webb and other Latter-day Saint youth participated in local theatricals and dancing.